 Here’s a closer look at what can cause these costs and how they can be managed.

 How costly is vehicle downtime for your fleet?

-Even though fleets do budget for the cost of downtime, research indicates that these expenses can be as much as eight times higher than anticipated.
+Even though fleets do budget for the cost of downtime, research indicates that SMEs can be as much as eight times more than allocated each year.

 Having a clear understanding of the causes of vehicle downtime costs is a great place to start when determining how they can be reduced or avoided altogether.

 Firstly, there are the obvious costs of downtime such as regular maintenance checks and associated repairs to get vehicles back on the road.
 Based on the age of a vehicle, costs for labor, parts and repairs can be somewhat pre-empted and managed.
 But when unexpected breakdowns occur, there are less obvious costs to hit the budget.